aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 form, so you'll have to disable all the inputs.
 To get all the inputs, use jQuery's [`:input` pseudo-CSS selector][input-selector].
-Make sure not to disable your inputs until after you've serialized the form contents, or their values will be ignored :(
+Make sure not to disable your inputs until after you've serialized the form contents, or their values will be ignored. :(

 [input-selector]: http://api.jquery.com/input-selector